 Because of the unique clinical trials and other specialized services offered here, Providence Portland is increasingly becoming a regional destination for patients who travel here to receive care that is unavailable elsewhere.
 A new guest housing facility for these patients and their families is a tremendous need, and we’re all so pleased to see that facility now under construction on our campus – funded entirely through philanthropic dollars.

-In addition, the foundation will raise funds to open and operate My Little Waiting Room, a drop-in child care service for our patients and their families.
-We also will support the hospice program, heart and vascular services, charity care, spiritual care services and medical education, among many others.
+The foundation also is raising funds for My Little Waiting Room, a patient-conceived program that provides drop-in childcare for parents who are receiving care or visiting patients at the hospital.
+We also support the hospice program, heart and vascular services, charity care, spiritual care services and medical education, among many other worthwhile programs.

 Providence Portland Medical Foundation